hootguard/hootguard-core/README.md

 This is a **beta version** currently under testing.
 Once testing is completed, the beta version will be available for download as a preconfigured SD card image from [hootguard.com](https://hootguard.com), where detailed documentation will also be provided.

-HootGuard is actively working on a version optimized for Raspberry Pi 4 for enhanced performance and scalability.
+HootGuard is actively working on a version optimized for Raspberry Pi 3B+.
+We are currently working on a Version for Raspberry Pi 4 (coming soon).

 ---